-We have a selection of different guides for better use of vacuums storage bags, so if you’re encountering a problem not dealt with here, check our Help Centre which includes “How to get the perfect seal”, “Using with a Dyson”, “Common problems solved” and many more, and do consider subscribing to our newsletter below so you can get our free Vacuum Storage Bags Tips Sheet.
+We have a selection of different guides for better use of vacuums storage bags, so if you’re encountering a problem not dealt with here, check our Help Centre which includes “How to get the perfect seal”, “Using with a Dyson”, “Common problems solved” and many more, and take a look at our free Vacuum Storage Bags Tips Sheet.

 - Dry all items before storing.
 Ensure the inside of the bag has not been allowed to get damp.